rathiromil13/Reinforcement-Learning/README.md

  RL- Dynamic Programming: Contains Code for Value Iteration Algorithm for Gambler's problem.
  DQN.ipynb : Contains the code for DQN using pyTorch on different gym environments.
+ Temporal_Difference: Contains the code for TD algorithms on different gym environments.